 Simply put, IFTA reports the fuel used by trucks over the 48 contiguous States of America and some Canadian provinces.
 If you are planning to cross state lines, you need an IFTA Tag.
 Visit the website of your company’s home state to apply.

 The BOC-3 Form designates a third party (person or company) who is legally able to receive and forward legal documents on behalf of your company.
 You will need representation in each state which you operate.
 For information about the form check out the FMCSA website.

 Step 7 – Insurance

 These 7 items are the must haves when starting a trucking company.
-Be sure to check with your local state to make sure you do not need any additional tags or licenses.
+Be sure to check with your local state to verify if additional tags or licenses are needed.
 Once all your bases are covered, you are almost ready to hit the road.

 More on How to Start a Trucking Company